CoralHeavens/LoginToDatabase/README.md

                 password: 1+1Password

 **!ATTENTION!
-If you ignore all files except main.py, please execute backup.py in the same folder as main.py**
+Please, donwload all files to the same directory (backup is not important)**